Stereobit/serverless-local-proxy/README.md

 Take a look to [DynamoDB triggers](#example-emulate-aws-dynamodb-triggers-in-your-local-env) or [Converting Lambda functions to HTTP endpoints](#example-converting-lambda-functions-to-http-endpoints) examples in order to have a quick overview

+Due to the weak documentation, you can refer to the [demo project](https://github.com/serverless-local-proxy/demo-project).

 N.B.
 The current version is far away to be stable.
-It's just a prototype that works for some specific cases.
+It's a prototype that works for some specific cases.

 If you like it, please get in touch, contributors are more then welcome.